MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/02/devtools-110.md

 <!-- ------------------------------ -->
 #### The right-click menu is no longer displayed over the tool's tab in the toolbar

-The right-click menu for moving a tool between the Activity Bar and Quick View no longer obscures the tool's name in the toolbar:
+The right-click menu for moving a tool between the Activity Bar and Quick View no longer obscures the tool's name in the toolbar.

 For example, the **Network Conditions** tool name remains visible when you right-click the tool's tab in Quick View: